In addition to the annual Pledge Campaign, there are a number of ways you can support the ministries of Fifth Avenue Presbyterian Church.

-To make a one-time or recurring donation to the church, visit fapc.org/give.
+To make a one-time or recurring gift to the church, visit fapc.org/give.

 You may also donate gifts of appreciated securities, such as stocks, bonds and mutual funds.
 This is an easy and tax-smart way to support the work of the church.
 Please contact Richard Schexnider (firstname.lastname@example.org), director of finance, for more information.